4 walking days

 Although you will be staying at Greenwich tonight you must press on to the finish.
 It’s not pretty by any means but the peninsula of North Greenwich, with the O2 arena at its zenith, is nonetheless interesting.
-Once round the peninsula you will see the Thames Barrier, the end of the Thames Path, in the distance.
+Once round the peninsula you will see the Thames Barrier and, after a further 1.2 miles, Woolwich, the (new) end of the Thames Path.

 You will be staying back at Greenwich.
 There are a few ways to get back.
 The nearest tube station is Charlton, which is a 0.8 mile walk (included in the mileage above).
 From there you can take a train to Greenwich.
 You can also walk back to the pier at North Greenwich and catch the Thames Clipper boat service to Greenwich arriving in style.